Improve Safety on the Farm with Preventative Maintenance

 A properly implemented maintenance program ensures increased family and employee safety, increased equipment efficiency, decreased unexpected downtime and increased equipment value at trade-in.

 Preventative maintenance should be performed on a daily and seasonal basis.

 Proper storage is another important aspect of preventative maintenance.
 Exposure to weather elements can lead to premature failure of your equipment such as tires, seals, hoses and exterior appearance.

 All routine maintenance should be properly documented and easily accessible to all people responsible for maintaining equipment.
 Such documentation should include equipment hours/age, length of service intervals, frequently used part numbers with associated cost, and dates with type of service performed.

 Off-season preventative maintenance is usually more involved.
 This is when equipment should be partially or completely disassembled for inspection and more detailed cleaning.
-At the Noble Foundation, we use this time to thoroughly inspect our equipment to ensure efficient and reliable performance.
+At the Noble Research Institute, we use this time to thoroughly inspect our equipment to ensure efficient and reliable performance.

 Daily preventative maintenance can be as simple as cleaning, lubricating and inspecting equipment like abnormal wear patterns around moving parts, proper belt/chain tensions, safety guard placement and function, leaking fluid, and proper lubrication.

 Preventative maintenance is less stressful than reactive maintenance, which results in a more efficient operation while contributing to profitability.
 When performing any preventative maintenance or equipment repair, always refer to the model-specific owner's manual and/or technical manual.